ericdahl/tf-vpc-sandbox/transit-gateway-centralized-east-west-fw/README.md

 - works by default (fw open)
 - TODO: adding second ENI for public interface results in unstable network?
+- freebsd seems to run "freebsd-update" then reboot on startup, causing longer launch time

 # pfsense